vertexproject/synapse/docs/performance.rst

 A Note on Comparisons
 ---------------------

+"It doesn't matter that a 747 can carry more passengers than the Space Shuttle, when the mission is to repair a satellite" -visi

 When comparing these numbers to benchmarks published by various big data systems such as Hadoop and Elastic Search, it is very important to keep in mind the fundamental difference between a knowledge system like a synapse cortex versus a simple indexer such as Elastic Search.